 The EHE Biobank is an open, ongoing collection of tissue samples and other biospecimens, including blood and bodily fluids donated by people with EHE.
 The Biobank has been developed by The EHE Foundation with the generous support of private donations and grants to accelerate EHE research.
+The EHE Biobank preserves EHE biospecimens and makes them available to qualified researchers whose research has been reviewed for its science and the protection of the rights of those who donate.

 Because EHE is a rare cancer, researchers are limited by the lack of available tissue with which to conduct research.
 Until recently, there has not been any substantial collections of EHE tissue or body fluids to support ongoing or new research.
 The EHE Biobank was established in fall of 2020 and will provide researchers with invaluable medical and scientific information that will help understand and treat patients today, and hopefully find better treatments and a cure for EHE in the future.